Pulitzer Center Fellowship

 Applying for the Grant

 Previous experience in photography or filming is not a prerequisite for applying for this grant.
-Dean Rusk encourages students to rent free equipment (such as cameras and editing software) from T&I, if necessary.
 Recipients are required to adhere to the Pulitzer Center's Ethics and Standards Policy throughout the reporting project, meet with the Pulitzer Center journalist visiting Davidson's campus during the semester that they receive the grant, and upon completing their trip, will be expected to turn in all of their deliverables prior to receiving the final installment of their grant.

 Writing Your Proposal